abhayanigam/flutter_projects_and_practice/Projects/BlackHole/README.md

 <h1 align="left">BlackHole<img src="https://github.com/abhayanigam/flutter_projects_and_practice/blob/master/Projects/BlackHole/assets/ic_launcher.png" width="50px"></h1>

+## What is BlackHole?

+Do you like Online Music Streaming, but tired of applications with Low Quality or Paid Subscriptions?
+Tried downloading via free online music sites but it's too hectic?

+Blackhole is a music app created with the Purpose of high resolution music streaming experience on your phone with no advertising or paid subscriptions.
+You can even download songs on your device

-An Open-Source Music Player App for all your needs!
+<h5><b>An Open-Source Music Player App for all your needs!</b></h5>

 [![made-with-flutter](https://img.shields.io/badge/Made%20with-Flutter-1f425f.svg)](https://flutter.dev/) ![Downloads](https://img.shields.io/github/downloads/Sangwan5688/BlackHole/total)
 [![Translation-Status](https://hosted.weblate.org/widgets/blackhole/-/translations/svg-badge.svg)](https://hosted.weblate.org/engage/blackhole/)